mbharanya/SRF-Scraper/README.md

 ```

 Files will be downloaded with the episode date and if available the title (older episodes do not have a title).
 Example: `Ding Dong-2022-03-11-In der evangelischen WG und beim Handorgel-Sammler.mp4`

+## Disclaimer
+I am not affiliated in any way with SRF at all.
+Please respect rate limits and server costs of our public service.
+This script should only be used for archival purposes.